AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

 * Causes Order-Dependent Code

-  - If `Values (Index)` evaluated first, result = "22345"
+  - If :ada:`Values (Index)` evaluated first, result = "22345"
-  - If `F (Index)` evaluated first, result = "12345"
+  - If :ada:`F (Index)` evaluated first, result = "12345"

 .. container:: speakernote

     For the array assignment (the first statement), the language doesn't say whether the LHS is evaluated first, or the RHS.

 -------------------------
 Parameter Name Aliasing